givemepower8/Phaser3Practices/docs/COC.md

 ### TH12 war strategies

-Workshop is unlocked at Th12.
+Workshop is unlocked at Th12 so you have your own seige machine.

-The resources you have:

-- Heroes
-- Wall wreckers / Stone slammer
-- Troops (280 Camp + 40 Clan Castle)
-  - CC troop
-  - Primary troop (miner, bowler, pekka, dragon loon, electro dragon)
-  - Supplementary troop
-- Spells

 Maximize the hero levels.